fo-dicom/fo-dicom/Documentation/v5/developer/packaging.md

-### Visual Studio 2017 build tools
+### Visual Studio build tools
-**Setup/01_Build.cmd** is now updated to use Visual Studio 2017 build tools.
-When running the command file, error messages may occur at the beginning of the run, similar to the following:

-> DICOM.Universal.csproj: error MSB4019: The imported project "C:\Program Files (x86)\MSBuild\Microsoft\WindowsXaml\v15.0\Microsoft.Windows.UI.Xaml.CSharp.targets" was not found.
-Confirm that the path in the <Import> declaration is correct, and that the file exists on disk.

-These errors do not seem to have any impact on the actual build, but should nevertheless be avoided.

-As far as I have been able to find out, the errors are due to a mismatch in the **msbuild** installation related to Visual Studio 2017.
-The problem is most easily solved by:

-1. Creating a folder *v15.0* in the *C:\Program Files (x86)\MSBuild\Microsoft\WindowsXaml* folder.
-2. From the folder *C:\Program Files (x86)\MSBuild\Microsoft\WindowsXaml\v14.0*, copy the following files:
-    * Microsoft.Windows.UI.Xaml.Common.Targets
-    * Microsoft.Windows.UI.Xaml.CPP.Targets
-    * Microsoft.Windows.UI.Xaml.CSharp.Targets
+**Setup/00_BuildAndPack5.cmd** can help you to build and package the projects, that are also available on nuget.

+The path of *dotnet.exe* has to be included in `path` environment variable, so that the script can run successfully.

+The projects, that are targeting .Net Standard or .Net Core are built in release confguration and automatically create nuget packages.
+This feature is not available in projects that target Net Framework.
+So for `FO-DICOM.Imaging.Desktop` a call to *nuget.exe* has to be done to create a package for this project.